RBC Arts Access Fund

+RBC Arts Access Fund

 	The RBC Arts Access Fund is designed to support newcomer artists across Toronto.
-The Funds range from $500 to $1500 and are intended to support costs associated with arts projects, such as artist fees, art supplies, equipment rental, space rental and food costs for a workshop or event.
+The awards will range from $500 to $1500 to support costs associated with arts projects, such as artist fees, art supplies, equipment rental, space rental and food costs for a workshop or event.
 Additionally, awards may also support professional development, training and mentorship requests for newcomer artists looking to improve their skills in working in community.